 This means that corporate profits are taxed to the company at a rate of 35%.
 However, when dividends are distributed to individuals out of taxed profits, the dividend carries an imputation credit of the tax paid by the company on the profits so distributed.

-Taking as an example a company which makes taxable profits of 1,000:
+Taking as an example a company that makes taxable profits of 1,000:

 |Taxable profits of a company||1,000|